 Now if your goal is to build a brand, you want your customer to think of your company name (not the product you sell) when they need it down the line, then a different type of marketing is needed.
 With Google Ads, you’ll be using display ads and generic text worded ads.

 You might run two campaigns together, one for getting sales and leads today, the other is to build your brand.
 Brand building would require visual, text, creating an emotional experience.

 So back to the conservatory company example, if you wanted to build a brand, you’ll create display banner ads, show it on other websites to get clicks back to your website.
 Now they’ve landed on your site, they’ve seen your logo….now the branding experience has started.

 It might have lasted 5 seconds but the seed has been planted.
 Its then the job of the marketing strategy to nurture the seed.

-This is all good and well but if you don’t know how to use Adwords properly, you might as well put it into a slot machine and get some entertainment value out of it.
+This is all good and well but if you don’t know how to use Google Ads properly, you might as well put it into a slot machine and get some entertainment value out of it.
 Get in touch if you want to know more about your keywords.

 - 10x Your Ecommerce Revenue with Google Ads - November 3, 2022